isaaclyman/Viano/README.md

 ## Installation

 Viano isn't published on NPM and isn't set up for inclusion in other projects.
-To play with it: clone the repository, `npm install`, `npm run serve`.
-App.vue currently includes the "La Cucaracha" player, but you can add other players for your own songs (PRs always welcome).
+To play with it: clone the repository, `npm install`, `npm run serve`. src/Demo.vue currently includes the "La Cucaracha" player, but you can add other players for your own songs (PRs always welcome).

 ## Usage